 Dr. Siedlarek holds a BA Hons degree in economics and management and an MPhil in economics from the University of Oxford.
 He received his PhD from the European University Institute in Florence.

 “The Impacts of Stricter Merger Legislation on Bank Mergers and Acquisitions: Too-Big-to-Fail and Competition.”
 With Elena Carletti, Steven Ongena, and Giancarlo Spagnolo.
-Journal of Financial Intermediation, forthcoming (available online April 5, 2020).
+Journal of Financial Intermediation, 2021, 46 (April): 100859.

 “Convergence of Cultural Traits with Time-Varying Self–Confidence in the Panebianco (2014) Model—A Corrigendum.”
 With Fabrizio Panebianco and Anja Prummer.
 Journal of Economic Theory, 2018, 175 (May): e3–e13.